shlima/fortune/README.md

 # 1) generate a brain bitcoin address with password "foo"
 fortune brain foo

-# 1) copy one of public address of brain wallet and
+# 1) copy one of public address of the brain wallet and
 #    mock the index by adding this address as the first command argument
 fortune brainforce --pass-length 3 --pass-alphabet fo 1LEH8BEZgC4onZ4GLm8UpZ3vXGAr6LYKST
 ```